PULASki: Learning inter-rater variability using statistical distances to improve probabilistic segmentation

 \section{PULASki - Probabilistic Unet Loss Assessed through Statistical distances}

 Our main focus is to improve the capability of U-Net based image segmentation methods to capture predicted aleatoric uncertainty, primarily due to inter-rater variability.
-Inter-rater variability is a persistent issue in biomedical segmentation which arises primarily due to the low signal to noise ratio in the raw data and complexity of the features being segmented (e.g., small cerebral vessels).
+Inter-rater variability is a persistent challenge in biomedical segmentation, often driven by factors such as limited image clarity (e.g., lower signal-to-noise ratio, presence of artefacts) and the inherent complexity of the structures being segmented (e.g., small cerebral vessels).
 In the original formulation of the Probabilistic U-Net, the reconstruction term in the ELBO \ref{eq:objfunc} can be seen as an empirical approximation of the expected cross-entropy,

 where

 and $\mathcal{Y}$ is the set of all possible segmentations for a given image.
 The standard cross-entropy has several known shortcomings for class-imbalanced datasets and for multi-label classification problems \cite{abraham2019novel,rezaei2020addressing,tian2022striking}.
 An empirical approximation of the cross-entropy between $p(y|x)$ and $p_\theta(y|z,x)$ when used to approximate the ELBO is indistinguishable from the standard ELBO (\ref{eq:probunetloss}) when multiple labels are treated as conditionally independent data.
 This makes it poorly suited for learning the conditional distribution $p(y|x)$.